OutSystems/docs-product/src/managing-the-applications-lifecycle/manage-tech-debt/how-ignore-modules.md

 All of the selected components/modules are marked to be ignored during future technical debt evaluations.

-## Excluding individual modules
+## Ignoring individual modules

 In some cases you may wish to fine-tune your selections.
-As one example, you may exclude old or discontinued modules, as follows:
+As one example, you may ignore old or discontinued modules, as follows:

 1. In the **Maintenance** page click **Clear all** if the **Ignored Modules** page shows the results of a previous search.
 1. Sort the modules by the **Last analyzed on** column (or the **Status changed on** column, depending on what criteria you wish to use).
-1. Click the specific modules to exclude from analysis.
+1. Click the specific modules to ignore during analysis.
 1. Click **Change to ignored**.
     ![Ignored modules page](images/individually-ignored-modules-ad.png)
     <div class="info" markdown="1">